What amounts are allowable for meals?

 maximum amount, you should not claim the maximum amount.

 However, for foreign travel ISU allows the foreign per diem rates established by the U.S. State Department.
 If the traveler is using a T&H Card, then they can charge up to the per diem amount on the card for meals and incidentals.
 Since the T&H Card records actual expenses, travelers using this method to pay for meals do not automatically receive the per diem.

 If I was in a very expensive location, how can I get reimbursed for the amount I spent in excess of the daily maximum?

-The Employee Reimbursement System has specific meal limits that were set by the Board of Regents, depending on whether the travel is in-state or out-of-state.
+The meal limits were set by the Board of Regents, depending on whether the travel is in-state or out-of-state.
 Normally, your reimbursement should be capped to these specific limits.

-If there are extenuating circumstances you can shift the meal expense to the Miscellaneous Expense - Other area and specify in the Other Comments box the reasons why you are requesting an exception.
+If there are extenuating circumstances you add a note explaining the reasons why you are requesting an exception.
 However, routinely overriding the limits set by the Board of Regents is not allowed.

 Allowable exceptions would include attending a banquet where the fixed price exceeded the allowable meal limit or paying for a group interview meal.
 Unallowable exceptions would include choosing unreasonably priced restaurants when other options are available.
 When a group of ISU employees goes out together for a meal, having one person pick up the tab is not a justification for exceeding the per-person limit.

 On my Payroll Info on AccessPlus there was an amount recorded for "Taxable Meals."
 What does this mean?

 Meals on trips not requiring overnight travel are required to be reported to the IRS as taxable income unless the primary purpose of the meal was to discuss business with a client (not another ISU employee).
 Workday Expenses automatically records non-overnight meals as taxable.